Sara-Sundin/SizeMeApp/README.md

 <hr>

 ## Imagery
-SizeMeApp uses an AI-generated human body illustration as a clean and inclusive background for measurement guidance.
+SizeMeApp uses an AI-generated human body illustration as a clean and inclusive background.
 Throughout the site, icons are used as contextual images to support navigation and user actions.
 The visual style is minimal, functional, and intentionally neutral to keep focus on usability and personal fit.

 <hr>